OzzyHelix/virtio-guide/in-depth.md

 ## Config Files and Guide

 ### Starting Point
 This guide is tailored for Arch Linux and similar Arch-based distributions.
+With the Arch Based distro that it has been testing on are as follow, EndeavourOS, Garuda, and Manjaro Linux.

 Follow these steps to set up a VM.

 ### Installing, Copying Configs, and Getting a Patched Kernel